amazon-science/geographical-erasure-in-language-generation/README.md

 ## Installation
 The package is developed under python 3.9 using torch 1.13.1.
-To install the package you can create a conda environment with `conda create -n geographical_erasure_env python=3.9`.
+To install the package you can create a conda environment via `conda create -n geographical_erasure_env python=3.9`.
+Activate the environment and `pip install torch==1.13.1`.
 Then clone this repository and install the requirements as `pip install -r requirements.txt`.
 Lastly, install the package itself by running `pip install -e .` from within the folder.

 ## Usage